A soil test is an analysis that determines your garden soil’s nutrient content and pH.

 If you’ve added lime or fertilizer to your garden, wait 6-8 weeks before testing for most accurate results.
 Otherwise, nutrient content and pH may be skewed because of the addition of recent amendments.

 A composite sample is an “average” of the soil in your entire garden.
+So you need to get an average!

 More on preparing to plant tomatoes in the garden